Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

 - Keep your monitor **at eye level** and your webcam **above the screen**.
 - Sit in a **well-lit** area.
 - Try to keep your **head still**.
 Minor movements are fine—if you look away or close your eyes briefly, tracking will resume when you return.
+- If you reload the page, you will have to recalibrate.
+- **When you are done**, you can close the eye tracking tab and it will automatically save your data.

 ---